 Though the rifle is heavy, my muscles do very little work to keep it steady.
-To support the weight I have positioned my left elbow directly rifle, and the sling takes most of the weight.
+To support the weight I have positioned my left elbow directly below the rifle, and the sling takes most of the weight.

 Through the sights that speck of a black dot 100 yards away comes into view.
 The sights provide no magnification, rather the target, the post, and the aperture align to allow me to block out everything else and focus on hitting that distant black dot.